MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-SettingOverride.md

 # Get-SettingOverride

 ## SYNOPSIS
-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Get-SettingOverride cmdlet to view existing setting overrides.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Get-SettingOverride cmdlet to view existing setting overrides that store Exchange 2016 customizations in Active Directory instead of in text files on the server.